andrewbantly/andrewbantly/README.md

+## Bio
 👋 Hi there, I’m [Andrew](https://www.andrewbantly.dev/).

 Having previously worked as a [media production professional](https://andrewbantly.me/), my passion for software engineering was ignited during my time at [Reliable Robotics](https://reliable.co/).
 Collaborating with a talented and diverse team of engineers, I was exposed to the complexities and challenges they faced.
-Witnessing their problem-solving prowess as they dissected intricate issues layer by layer, I became deeply inspired to transition my career in pursuit of similar challenges.
+Witnessing their problem-solving prowess as they dissected intricate issues layer by layer, I became deeply inspired to pivot my career in pursuit of similar challenges.

-I recently graduated from an immersive software bootcamp at General Assembly, and the experience has surpassed my expectations.
-I am immensely proud of the projects I have undertaken and encourage you to check them out:
+I completed a 12-week, 600+ hour bootcamp focused on Git, Github, HTML, CSS, JavaScript, Node, PostgreSQL, MongoDB, Python, React, Django, and more.

+I am currently working on an internal tool for a Phoenix-based real estate investment company using Python, Django, NoSQL database integreation, TypeSript, Angular, and SCSS.

+## Past Projects

 [World Class Wines](https://andrewbantly.github.io/world-class-wines) | [Technical documentation](https://github.com/andrewbantly/world-class-wines#world-class-wines)